 Less than a 2-hour drive from Orlando, the clear, winding waters of the Weeki Wachee River are ripe for exploring and wildlife viewing.
 Weeki Wachee State Park is also home to the famous Mermaid Show.

 After renting single or tandem kayaks, the journey begins in the state park and is a self-guided, 5.5-mile trip that will take about 3 hours without stopping.
-Make sure to bring along water and a picnic lunch if you’d like to travel at a slower pace.
+Bring along water and a picnic lunch if you’d like to travel at a slower pace.
 The clear water makes wildlife sightings easy, and you may see manatees, otters, turtles, and more.

 Kayak rentals are available in the state park along with a shuttle service to take you back to the park after you reach the designated stopping point on the river.
 Make sure to stick around for the Mermaid Show.
 Park admission is $13.00 and includes shows.